David Reeder

-David A Reeder (5 May 1931 – 1 August 2005) was an English historian at the University of Leicester.
-He pursued a career in urban history and the history of education, co-founding the Urban History Group and editing the Urban History Yearbook for nine years.
+David A Reeder (5 May 1931 – 1 August 2005) was an English historian who specialised in urban history and the history of education.
+He was associated with the University of Leicester for more than 50 years, and co-founded the Urban History Group.

-Early life

 Reeder was born in Kingston upon Hull, the son of a railway fireman, and evacuated to Rawcliffe and then York during World War II.

-After graduating from Nunthorpe Grammar School, Reeder won a scholarship at the University of Durham, where he served as Editor of Palatinate.
-He was a member of Hatfield College, where he was Captain of Table Tennis in 1950.
-Reeder took his PhD at the University of Leicester.
+Reeder was educated at Nunthorpe Grammar School and won a scholarship to the University of Durham, where he served as Editor of Palatinate.